the-gabe/azure-dns-whitelist-generator/README.md

 Beware: Allowing the usage of the Graph API in your environment opens up a [well known](https://x.com/vxunderground/status/1429867158075498506) and commonly used [C2](https://github.com/boku7/azureOutlookC2) data exfiltration vector, known to be used by [state sponsored](https://www.elastic.co/security-labs/siestagraph-new-implant-uncovered-in-asean-member-foreign-ministry) [threat actors](https://www.elastic.co/security-labs/update-to-the-REF2924-intrusion-set-and-related-campaigns).
 Looking right at you North Korea :)

 Someone should probably pitch to Microsoft having private per-application Graph API endpoints which strictly control what Graph API requests may be issued.
-Also you could probably do some form of restrictions using TLS inspection with Azure Firewall Premium but I have not explored this.
-Yet.
+The alternative until such a time, is building a HTTPS proxy which does TLS MITM, which has traffic rules to restrict what Graph API requests/traffic is allowed.
+You could probably do that with Squid proxy.

 ## Graph API: